samdjstevens/java-totp/README.md

    .build();
 ```

-Once you have a `QrData` object holding the relevant details, a PNG image of the code can be generated using the `dev.samstevens.totp.qrZxingPngQrGenerator` class.
+Once you have a `QrData` object holding the relevant details, a PNG image of the code can be generated using the `dev.samstevens.totp.qr.ZxingPngQrGenerator` class.

 ```java
 QrGenerator generator = new ZxingPngQrGenerator();